Robot Monster: Aftermath

 In December 1953, it was reported that Tucker tried to commit suicide at the Hollywood Knickerbocker Hotel.
-He was only saved because he had written a suicide letter and sent it to a newspaper, which sent a reporter and some detectives to the hotel.
+He was saved only because he had written a suicide letter and sent it to a newspaper, which sent a reporter and some detectives to the hotel.
 He was discovered with a pass in his pocket from the psychopathic ward of a veteran's hospital.
 In the letter, Tucker said he had not been paid for Robot Monster and was unable to get a job.
 "When I was refused a job – even as an usher", Tucker wrote, "I finally realized my future in the film industry was bleak."
 It was revealed that Tucker and the producer had quarreled, and film exhibitors had instructions not to let Tucker in to see the film unless he paid admission.

 In Keep Watching the Skies!, a comprehensive history of 1950s and early 1960s American science-fiction films, author Bill Warren claimed that Tucker's attempted suicide was due to depression and a dispute with the film's distributor, who had allegedly refused to pay Tucker his contracted percentage of the film's profits.

-The actors connected to Robot Monster included George Nader, who won the Golden Globe in 1955 as "Most Promising Male Newcomer of the Year" (although his award was not tied to his Robot Monster performance).
-He signed with Universal Studios, where he starred only in secondary features.